Spring to Fall of 1866

 Public Domain

-On July 25th, Maj.
-Grover resumed command.
-During the summer, construction began on the fort’s stone buildings under the direction of the Quartermaster Officer, Capt.
-Almon Rockwell.
-It was definitely time for the post to have new buildings.
+Maj.
+Grover resumed command on July 25th in time to oversee construction of the fort’s new sandstone buildings.
+Quartermaster Officer, Capt.
+Almon Rockwell was in of the project, which was definitely needed.
 The old sod and adobe structures were mostly falling down and needed to be replaced.
 By 1866, the walls of some of the buildings were in such bad shape they had to be braced up from the outside to keep them from falling down.
 Maj.
 Grover submitted a layout for the new post buildings along with plans for the buildings, which the Quartermaster General refused to approve.
 When he found out, Gen. Sheridan requested control of all construction in his military division, presumably to expedite post construction in his district.

-Initially, the idea was to have the soldiers build the structures themselves while also carrying out their regular military duties.
-At the time, though, there were only two companies of soldiers present for duty.
-These men had to haul wood from 12 miles away, hay from 8 miles away, as well as carry out regular escort duties along the trail.
-Since the soldiers were too busy with their military duties to have time for construction work, the army hired civilian masons, stone cutters and skilled workers to complete the job.
+Initially, the idea was to have the soldiers do the work while also carrying out their regular military duties.
+However, there were only two companies of soldiers present for duty.
+These men had to haul wood from 12 miles away and hay from 8 miles away, as well as carry out regular escort duties along the trail.
+Since the soldiers were too busy with their military duties for construction work, the army hired civilian masons, stone cutters and skilled workers to complete the job.

-th and would finish out the year as the post commander.
-The garrison consisted of 115 men from the 3rd U.S. Infantry.
+Capt.
+Asbury assumed command again on Nov.
+7th, finishing out the year as the post commander.
+The garrison only had 115 men from the 3rd U.S. Infantry.
 Many of the frontier posts were understaffed.
-Although Congress had approved legislation to reorganize the Army, the new numbers for soldiers and officers would be small compared to the job they were being asked to do.
+Congress had approved legislation to reorganize the Army, but the new numbers for soldiers and officers would be small compared to the job they were asked to do.
 Not only was the Army expected to “manage” the Plains Indians as more settlers poured into the west, but also maintain martial law in the South.
 The coming year would be a challenging one for the soldiers tasked with enforcing U.S. government policy on the plains.

 Park footer